 - How to Mount a Scope on a Ruger 10/22?

 Choosing the Best Scope/ Red Dot for Ruger 10/22

 #1.
 Size, Weight & Features

-Likewise, if you have a bench rest rifle that is rarely going to see use outside the range, it makes sense to have large turrets and a heavy objective bell, made from stainless steel to be a silver scope for your Ruger 10/22.
+Likewise, if you have a bench rest rifle that is rarely going to be used outside the range, it makes sense to have large turrets and a heavy objective bell.

 While it’s impossible to know exactly how a scope is going to feel on a rifle ahead of time, rest assured that the Ruger 10/22 is an extremely versatile rifle that can accommodate very trim rifle scopes mounted at a very low bore axis for perfect handling.
 It can also be outfitted with extra high scope rings to accommodate a large scope.